Fire Flow Test

 3. Austell, Marietta, or Smyrna City Limits:

 If the address is within the city limits of Austell, Marietta or Smyrna, you would not fall under the jurisdiction of Cobb’s Fire Marshal.
 Instead, you would submit your project to the City in which the business will operate.
-Determination of jurisdiction (city limits) can be made at Cobb’s Tax Assessor’s website.
+Determination of jurisdiction (city limits) can be made using the property search page at the Cobb Tax Assessor’s website.
 Note that although the project is within the city limits of one of these three municipalities, it may be a Cobb County Water System customer, so the city may have you contact our office.
 We’ll need the address to make this determination and to let you know how we can coordinate a CCWS review with a non-Cobb Fire project.
 If the address is not in the CCWS service area, we will have no further involvement.

 Contacts in CCWS for commercial permit applications: